lizz7000/yaml-overlay-tool/docs/sections/usage.md

 [Back to Table of Contents](../documentation.md)

-## yot
+## Yot

-yot (YAML Overlay Tool) is a YAML overlay tool.
+Yot (YAML Overlay Tool) is a YAML overlay tool.

 ### Synopsis

-yot (YAML Overlay Tool) is a YAML overlay tool which uses a YAML schema to
+Yot (YAML Overlay Tool) is a YAML overlay tool which uses a YAML schema to
 	define overlay operations on a set of YAML documents. yot only produces valid YAML documents on output, and can preserve and inject comments.